Democrats lose ground with Latino voters in Florida and Texas, underscoring outreach missteps

 “Our understanding of the Latino electorate has to become much more sophisticated because you can absolutely, as a candidate, knit together a cohesive bloc of Latino votes but you have to understand the segment of voters in a way that neither party does now,” Rodriguez said.
 “It isn’t the voters’ fault.
 It’s the campaign’s.”

-Meanwhile, the Trump campaign was effective at microtargeting specific subgroups of Latino voters, including evangelical Protestant churches and the Cuban and Venezualan American communities in Florida.
+Meanwhile, the Trump campaign was effective at microtargeting specific subgroups of Latino voters, including evangelical Protestant churches and the Cuban and Venezuelan American communities in Florida.

 The vote margins are less surprising to those who have spent time in communities where Trump has seen a surge of support.